FredOleary/VideoMotion/README.md

 ## Usage
 1. To verify the installation and camera: `python play_video.py` Verify that video streams and that the camera is correctly positioned for face detection.
+To exit, move focus to the video window and press 'q'.

 2. To measure pulse rate run `python main.py`.
 When a face is detected, a 'green' rectangle will enclose the face and after about 10 seconds the pulse rate will be displayed over the video if it can be estimated.
+To exit, move focus to the video window and press 'q', then press <Enter>

 ## Options
 The configuration file config.txt contains the following options.
 (Note this is organized as a python dictionary)